 In today’s advertising marketplace, editorial content increasingly outperforms traditional content when it comes to clicks and purchases.

-While traditional advertising may be viewed as “annoying” and can be easily blocked by web extensions, editorial content on blogs and in social media channels—whether your company’s or sponsored content—may be viewed more favorably.
-According to Business Insider,
+While the public opinion of traditional advertising may be “annoying,” and it can be easily blocked by web extensions, editorial content on blogs and in social media channels—whether your company’s or sponsored content—may be viewed more favorably.
+According to Business Insider.

 - 33% of Millennials have made a purchase based on a sponsored post